jhui/jhui.github.io/_posts/2017-03-17-Deep-learning-tutorial-2.markdown

 train_step = tf.train.AdamOptimizer(learning_rate=0.001).minimize(cross_entropy)
 ```

-We created a session to execute the graph and train the network for 10,000 iterations.
-For each iteration, we retrieve the next batch of sample data, and run the operation "train_step" (the Adam optimizer).
+Once the declaration code is completed for the computation graph, we created a session to execute the graph and train the network for 10,000 iterations.
+For each iteration, we retrieve the next batch of training data and run the operation node "train_step" (i.e. the Adam optimizer we defined above).
 TensorFlow runs the operation as well as all operations that it depends on.
 ```python
 # Create an operation to initialize the variable
 init = tf.global_variables_initializer()